 3. Bay Laurel (Laurus nobilis)

-Bay laurel can grow in such a small space that you can actually grow this one in a container on your patio.
+Bay laurels can grow in such a small space that you can actually grow this one in a container on your patio.
 Left to its own devices, it can soar to more than 50 feet tall, but it can be pruned to keep it at a much more manageable size.
 Bay laurels will only grow as tall as their planted environment allows.
 If potted or planted in a limited soil space, they’ll remain much smaller — around 10-12 feet.

 4. Semi-Dwarf Fruit Trees

 If you love the idea of stepping into your garden to pick oranges for fresh-squeezed juice but do not have room for a 30-foot orange tree, semi-dwarf fruit trees might be your answer.
-Most semi-dwarf fruit trees grow to be about 12 to 15 feet tall and wide, which makes them about half the size of their standard-size counterparts.
+Semi-dwarf fruit trees are half the size of their standard-size counterparts.
 This makes these small trees a perfect choice for small yards and allows homeowners to grow their own fruits even if they do not have much space.

 Another advantage of choosing semi-dwarf fruit trees is that they begin producing fruit much sooner than full-size trees.
 This option comes in lots of varieties, so talk with a pro at your local garden center to determine which fruit trees will do best where you live.
 For folks living in Southern California, citrus fruits and avocados are usually a good choice, but this may not be the case if you live in an inland or mountainous area with hard freezes.